bluediu/react-advanced/README.md

 4. Customizable UI:

 - Offers enhanced control and customization of UI elements by allowing rearrangement and adjustment of child components.

+### Extensible Styles Pattern 💅

+1. Modular and Reusable Styles

+- Utilizes modular CSS or CSS-in-JS to create reusable and extendable style components.

+2. Props-based Customization

+- Leverages props to customize styles, allowing dynamic styling based on component state or parent input.

+3. Composition of Styles

+- Encourages composition of style objects or functions for scalable and maintainable styling.